 If chordoma is suspected or has been diagnosed, the most important thing to do is find a medical center with expertise in treating chordoma patients.
 Chordoma is a rare disease that requires expertise to treat properly.
 It is important to have a multidisciplinary medical team that includes multiple specialists who work together to coordinate your care.
-All members of the care team should have substantial experience treating tumors of the The bones at the bottom part of the skull that separate the brain from other structures.
-The clivus is one of the bones of the skull base. and spine, including chordoma.
+All members of the care team should have substantial experience treating tumors of the skull base and spine, including chordoma.

 Your care team should include specialists with experience diagnosing and treating chordoma in the following areas:

-It is also recommended that your doctors discuss your case in a multidisciplinary A group of different types of specialists within a medical center who meet regularly to review each patient’s situation and make treatment recommendations..
+It is also recommended that your doctors discuss your case in a multidisciplinary tumor board.
 This is a regular meeting where different specialists come together to review each patient’s case and develop the best treatment plan.
 As a patient, you benefit from the knowledge and experience of many experts instead of just one or two.
 This is very important for treating a complicated disease like chordoma.

-If you’ve been told you might have chordoma, it is important to be evaluated by a Treatment that involves a team of physicians from various disciplines.
-In the case of chordoma, these disciplines include sarcoma or bone pathology, radiology, spine surgery or skull base surgery, otolaryngology, radiation oncology, medical oncology, and palliative care. of specialists who have substantial experience treating chordoma, even before you know for sure if you have it.
+If you’ve been told you might have chordoma, it is important to be evaluated by a multidisciplinary team of specialists who have substantial experience treating chordoma, even before you know for sure if you have it.
 Teams with this experience are typically only found at larger hospitals, sometimes called referral centers, which see large numbers of patients.
-You should avoid having a A procedure that uses a needle to remove a small tissue sample from the tumor to be tested in order to make a diagnosis. or surgery to confirm the diagnosis outside of a A hospital, treatment center, or network of treatment centers where doctors have expertise in particular diseases. because, if not done properly, these procedures can cause the chordoma to spread.
+You should avoid having a biopsy or surgery to confirm the diagnosis outside of a referral center because, if not done properly, these procedures can cause the chordoma to spread.

 Chordoma tumors are typically detected through imaging tests, which show organs and other structures inside the body, including tumors.
 The way the tumor looks on imaging tests can tell a radiologist whether the tumor might be chordoma.

-When a chordoma is suspected, you will need A type of imaging scan that is used initially to help diagnose chordoma, as well as during follow up to check for recurrence or metastasis., also called MRI, to help doctors make a diagnosis and plan for treatment.
+When a chordoma is suspected, you will need magnetic resonance imaging, also called MRI, to help doctors make a diagnosis and plan for treatment.
 This is the best way to see a chordoma and how it is affecting the tissue around it, such as muscles, nerves, and blood vessels.
 No matter where the tumor is located, an MRI of the entire spine should be performed to see if the tumor may have spread to or developed in other areas of the spine.
 Chordoma is best seen on an MRI with a setting called T2 weighted imaging.

-Another imaging test called A type of imaging scan that is used to help diagnose chordoma and can also be used to help guide the needle during a biopsy.
-They are also referred to as CT scans or “CAT” scans., also known as CT or “CAT” scan, is recommended in addition to MRI if it is not certain whether the tumor is chordoma.
+Another imaging test called computed tomography, also known as CT or “CAT” scan, is recommended in addition to MRI if it is not certain whether the tumor is chordoma.
 CT scans of the chest, abdomen, and pelvis are also recommended.